urbit/urbit/README.md

 To get started, you should first install Nix on a Linux machine by following the instructions on the [Nix website][nix].

+Next, run `df -h` to make sure you have enough disk space.

+- The filesystem that holds `/nix` should also have several gigabytes of free space.
+Each GCC cross-compiler takes about 300 MB while each Qt installation takes about 800 MB.
+- The filesystem that holds `/tmp` should have at least 4 gigabytes of free space, which will be needed while building cross-compilers.
+If that is not the case on your system, you can set the `TMPDIR` environment variable to tell `nix-build` to perform its builds in a different directory on a filesystem with more free space.

 Next, clone or download this repository and use `cd` to change into the top-level directory.